An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Starting point of the overview

-Due to a lack of complete or reliable dependency data, only seven packaging ecosystems were included in \cite{Decan2019EMSE}. \citet{Dietrich2019MSR} considered a larger collection of 17 different package managers, investigating over 70 million dependencies, complemented by a survey of 170 developers.
+Due to a lack of complete or reliable dependency data, only seven package registries were included in \cite{Decan2019EMSE}. \citet{Dietrich2019MSR} considered a larger collection of 17 different package managers, investigating over 70 million dependencies, complemented by a survey of 170 developers.
 Similar in vein, \citet{Bogart2021TOSEM} combined a survey, repository mining, and document analysis to observe the dependency practices across 18 ecosystems and their communities.
 They observed that all ecosystems share values such as stability and compatibility, but differ in other values, and use different tools, policies and practices to support these values.
-This implies that findings for one ecosystem may not generalise to other ecosystems.
-Researchers have therefore empirically studied dependency issues in specific packaging ecosystems, such as \maven for Java~\cite{Soto-Valero2021,Ochoa2022EMSE,Reyes2024SANER}, \pypi for Python~\cite{Valiev2018PyPI,Alfadel2023EMSE,Cao2023TSE}, Swift~PM for Swift~\cite{Rahkema2023}, the ROS ecosystem~\cite{Kolak2020ICSME}, and \cran \cite{Mora-Cantallops2020JSS,Mora-Cantallops2020JSEP}.
+This implies that findings for one ecosystem may not generalise to another.
+Researchers have therefore empirically studied dependency issues in specific package registries, such as \maven for Java~\cite{Soto-Valero2021,Ochoa2022EMSE,Reyes2024SANER}, \pypi for Python~\cite{Valiev2018PyPI,Alfadel2023EMSE,Cao2023TSE}, Swift~PM for Swift~\cite{Rahkema2023}, the ROS ecosystem~\cite{Kolak2020ICSME}, and \cran \cite{Mora-Cantallops2020JSS,Mora-Cantallops2020JSEP}.